chengjoanna1729/DevOps-Course-Starter/README.md

 ```
 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

-### Connecting with MongoDB
+### Connecting with Azure Cosmos DB
-To connect up the app with a MongoDB collection, copy the contents of `.env.template` into a `.env` file if not already done in setup.
+To connect up the app with a Cosmos DB collection, copy the contents of `.env.template` into a `.env` file if not already done in setup.
-Paste your Mongo database hostname, user, password, and database name into the respective values.
+Paste the database connection string and collection name into the respective values.

 ### Running tests
 To be able to run the e2e tests, Chrome must be installed and you must download `chromedriver.exe` and put it in the root folder of the project.